WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

  * sc8 and sc16 sample modes
  * Up to 200 MHz of RF BW with 16-bit samples

-PENDING:
-LED indications
-Ref clock and 1 PPS
-Using GPIO expansion
-Using internal GPSDO
-Multiple channels

 --------------
 Hardware Setup
 --------------